google/google-analytics-utilities/README.md

 2. Since the account summaries sheet lists each sheet as a different row but audiences exist at the property level, select one view per property for which you are interested and the script will identify the correct property.
 3. Navigate to the “UA Audiences” sheet.
 4. Click on GA Utilities > Universal Analytics > Remarketing Audiences > List Settings.
-5. The script will save all of the audiences and their respective settings that exist for the selected properties to the “UA Audiences” sheet.
+5. The script will save all the audiences and their respective settings that exist for the selected properties to the “UA Audiences” sheet.
 Audience size cannot be retrieved via the Google Analytics Management API and will not be saved to the sheet.

 #### Delete